 If you enter into this page and look around the various drivers & hardware listed there and compare them with the model we’re interested in, then you’ll see that the hardware listed in the ‘

 Dell Inspiron i5577-7342BLK-PUS‘ are also listed there.
-I’m usually more keen to look for what’s listed under ‘audio’ & ‘network’, because the exact model names of these chips are the most difficult to obtain from a buyer’s website and others such as the GPU, CPU etc are listed.
-So if you look what’s displayed under ‘network’ then you’ll see that Dell gives us couple of drivers.
+I’m usually keener to look for what’s listed under ‘audio’ & ‘network’, because the exact model names of these chips are the most difficult to obtain from a buyer’s website and others such as the GPU, CPU etc are listed.
+So if you look at what’s displayed under ‘network’ then you’ll see that Dell gives us a couple of drivers.
 One is for Realtek Ethernet adapter (Ethernet adapter are usually well supported in ‘Linux’), Qualcomm QCA61x4A-QCA9377 Wireless adapter (if you further research the ‘QCA61x4A’ & ‘QCA9377’ separately, because they’re separated by ‘-‘, then you’ll find that these are actually two different yet very similar Wireless chips from Qualcomm.
-In other words, Dell has included two drivers in a single package), and couple of Intel wireless adapters (Intel hardware too is well supported in ‘Linux’).
+In other words, Dell has included two drivers in a single package), and a couple of Intel wireless adapters (Intel hardware too is well supported in ‘Linux’).

-I hope I didn’t over complicate things.
+I hope I didn’t overcomplicate things.
 I just wanted to give you a pointer on how to find subtle details about the hardware of the laptop that you’re hoping to run ‘Linux’, so that you can better evaluate the situation.
 Use this technique with some common sense, and with experience, you’ll become very efficient at it.

 - Don’t stop at the GPU & the Network Adapter: